Menu

 Robyn is proud that her professional grounding was as a youth worker in the western suburbs of Melbourne and continues to be committed to the region to ensure that all young people have access to the full benefits of a wealthy society.

-Dr Cameron (Jamie) Hogan
+Dr Cameron (Jamie) Hogan - Treasurer

 He has been a Political Advisor, Campaign Director, ran two successful academic and community advisory consultancies and has taught Alcohol and Other Drugs, Youth Work, Counselling, Mental Health Community Sector Management and Front Line Management.

-Based in Gippsland, Victoria, he is a successful activist and lobbyist with extensive National, State, and Regional contacts in community, business and political spheres, where has represented various political candidates, community organizations and businesses in various successful campaigns.
+He actively runs a lobbyist business where he is a legal advocate and project director.
+Based in Gippsland Victoria he is a successful activist and lobbyist with extensive National, State, and Regional contacts in community, business and political spheres where he has represented various political candidates, community organizations and businesses in various successful campaigns

 Paul Cabrera